DoJ33/company-security/README.md

 ## How to install?

-Apply patch:
+Apply patches:
-- base_company_security/users-company_dependent-partner.patch
+- git apply /path/to/multicompany_instead_of_multidatabase/patches/*

-Install base_company_security
+Install multicompany_instead_of_multidatabase

 ## How to use?